CharlesStockman/osConfiguration/README.md

 | Create the Pass Storage and Add the Initial Passwords  | Set up encrypted storage for you passwords so they are secure  and accessiable<br>[Instructions](configure/basic/pass)        |

 ### Configure Git
-The purpsoe of this section is to set git global configuration varaiables using an ansible script.
+The purpose of this section is to set git global configuration varaiables using an ansible script.
 The variables are described in the git.yaml

 |Command                                                 | Explanation                                                                           |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------|